A Useful Guide: How to apply for a Canadian Study Permit online by yourself.

 - The scholarship payment may start a few weeks/months after arriving in Canada (so it is advisable to show that you have some funds to settle in before payment starts).

 – Family and employment are also good for home ties.
-But some applicants may be able to apply with their families if they meet certain requirements.
+However, some applicants may be able to apply with their families if they meet certain requirements.

 - i.e. they have other ties to their countries that are strong